New Immigrant Registration Requirement

 I-551 (Green Card) – for lawful permanent residents.

 Many immigrants within the United States who do not have full legal status have one or more of the documents and considered “registered”.
-Others considered registered are immigrants with work permits, those under Temporary Protected Status, others that fall under DACA, and many asylum applicants.
 People who have been paroled in the country are also registered even if the period has expired.

 -